jbshep/conversational-python-legacy/chapters/ch3_loops.md

 and punctuation.

 8. Write a program that translates English sentences to Pig Latin.
-    To form the Pig Latin equivalent of a word, remove the first consonant sound of the word and append it to the end, followed by  "-ay".
+    To form the Pig Latin equivalent of a word, remove the first consonant sound of the word and append it to the end preceded by a dash and followed by "ay".
 Thus, "cat" becomes "at-cay" and "ship" becomes "ip-shay."
 The latter example demonstrates that consonant sounds can be blended consonants.

-    If an English word begins with a vowel, the word is simplify restated with "-way" appended to it.
+    If an English word begins with a vowel, the word is simply restated with "-way" appended to it.
 In other words, "apple" becomes "apple-way."
 Your solution should handle capitalization and punctuation.

     Example of a working program: